mtomassoli/golib/README.md

 This example is more involved.
 As you can see, three streams are attached to three channels and a *goSelect* is used to read from them.
 Here are the key points:
 * The loop ends only when *ch1*, *ch2* and *ch3* are all *nil*.
-* When a `v = chX.pop()` is non-blocking, the operation is performed and the code in the corresponding branch:
+* When a `v = chX.recv()` is non-blocking, the operation is performed and the code in the corresponding branch:
   * prints a message if *chX* is not closed or
   * executes `chX = nil` if *chX* is closed.